micaelagimenez/My-Portfolio/README.md

  <br>
     ◦ <a href="https://github.com/micaelagimenez/animesearch">Anime Website</a>: Django website that uses https://jikan.moe/ API to retrieve animes from the website MyAnimeList.
 User can register and login.
  <br>
     ◦ <a href="https://github.com/micaelagimenez/ghiblimovs">Ghibli Search Engine</a>: Gets any Ghibli Studios movie by searching its title, release date, and director, by using the Ghibli API.
 Frontend built with HTML and CSS.
-Website is live at <a href="https://ghiblimovs.herokuapp.com">
+Website was deployed with Heroku and is live at <a href="https://ghiblimovs.herokuapp.com">Ghiblimovs</a>
  <br>
   ◦ <a href="https://github.com/micaelagimenez/todoapp">To-Do App</a>: Django To-do App.
  <br>